Israeli voters force Netanyahu to seek centrist partner

 But his Likud party and Lieberman's Yisrael Beitenu lost 11 of the seats they had won at the last election in 2009, punished by voters more preoccupied with problems of daily life.

 Lieberman said he and Netanyahu shared with Lapid and Naftali Bennett, leader of a new far-right party, the goals of "equal burden, living costs and affordable housing".

-But Lieberman told Army Radio that reaching a similar consensus on foreign policy might prove elusive.
+But Lieberman told Army Radio reaching a similar consensus on foreign policy might prove elusive.
 "We can start with diplomacy, but that will impair the government's functioning," he said.
 "This government must focus on domestic issues."

-In its first reaction to the election, the United States, Israel's chief ally, renewed a call for resuming stalled peace talks with the Palestinians, but huge obstacles remain, even if the next Israeli government gains a more moderate flavour.
+In its first reaction to the election, the United States, Israel's chief ally, renewed a call for resuming stalled peace talks with the Palestinians, but huge obstacles remain, even if the next Israeli government gains a more moderate flavor.